 Kate Beckinsale (L) and Gary Oldman (R) in 2004's 'Tiptoes.'

-Had he been talking about his Academy Award-winning transformation into Winston Churchill in Darkest Hour (or even just his role as Dracula!) this statement might have made a modicum of sense.
-Unfortunately, Oldman was, in fact, talking about the time he played a little person in the relentless hellride that is 2004's Tiptoes.
+Oldman was, of course, talking about his Academy Award-winning transformation into Winston Churchill in Darkest Hour.
+But various corners of the internet have since taken his words and applied them instead to his role in 2004's Tiptoes—a relentless hellride of a movie in which he plays a little person.
 (Try not to think on that title too hard—it gets worse the longer you do.)

 “He was basically on his knees,” co-star Kate Beckinsale later explained to MTV, “with a prosthetic part of his head and face and a hump and different kinds of harnesses to strap his arms back to make them short, and special clothes.
 They had various different effects, like if he was sitting in a chair, his legs would actually be inside the chair and he’d have these little fake legs sticking out on top.”

 Tiptoes, at first glance, appears to be a fairly typical romantic comedy: Matthew McConaughey plays Steven, a regular-guy firefighter who's in a relationship with a tattooed painter named Carol (played by Beckinsale).
 Steven is secretive about his background until Carol gets a surprise visitor one day who tells her that Steven is the only one in his family who wasn't born with dwarfism.
 The news is an especially big shock since she's just found out she is pregnant.